 You’ll soon realize that it is actually super easy!
 There are just a few rules to follow, and they’re quite simple.
 We’ll discuss these rules further below.

-Together with the rules for correct punctuation, learning these few guidelines for proper spacing can make your written texts look incredibly natural and well-written.
+Together with the rules for correct punctuation, learning the Korean spacing rules can make your written texts look incredibly natural and well-written.

 Spaces between words